smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ① Table template name to indicate the current table template.

-② You can lower the version or upload it.
-(It should not be the same as the previous version.)
+② Enter new version (it should not be the same as the previous version).

 ③ You can add, delete, or modify columns.